A Sound of Thunder: Adaptations

 A comic-book version appeared in issue #25 of EC Comics's Weird Science-Fantasy (1954), adapted by Al Feldstein with art by Al Williamson and Angelo Torres.

 The story was adapted for the first issue of Topp's Publishing's Ray Bradbury Comics (1993) with art by Richard Corben.

+The story was adapted as an episode of the radio drama series Bradbury 13, which aired as thirty-minute episodes between 1983 and 1984 on NPR Playhouse.

 The story was adapted for the fourth season episode six of The Ray Bradbury Theater on October 8, 1989, starring Kiel Martin.

 A film adaptation of the same name starring Ben Kingsley, Edward Burns, and Catherine McCormack was released in 2005.
-Famed film critic Roger Ebert stated that while he "cannot endorse it, [he] can appreciate it" as a film that is bad because it "want[s] so much to be terrific that [it] explode[s] under the strain".
+Famed film critic Roger Ebert stated that while he "cannot endorse it, [he] can appreciate it" as a film that is bad because it "want[s] so much to be terrific that [it] explode[s] under the strain."

 A Game Boy Advance video game based on the film was also released.
 It was finished in time for the film's planned 2003 release, delayed along with it, and ultimately released in February 2005.
 Planned console ports were canceled.

 The story is parodied in the Time and Punishment section of The Simpsons episode "Treehouse of Horror V".

+The story is referenced in a brief scene at the beginning of the Doctor Who episode "Space Babies".